 How my Ethical Policy works in practice

 A big part of the whole Ethical Freelancer thing revolves around the type of projects I work on and clients I work with.
-I work with clients in many different industries and sectors and only work with positive people on positive projects.
+I work with clients in many different industries and sectors, but I actively choose to only work with positive people on positive projects.
 I determine this on a case-by-case basis, where there is a good fit.
 Projects and clients are vetted and screened to make sure that they align with my core values.

 When I’m uncomfortable being associated with a business or organisation, even if I’m being asked to work on a positive project, I decline that project and I won’t work with them as a client.

 I will not undertake marketing for any of the following product lines / services / markets or industry sectors:

 - Animal agriculture and products for agribusiness (unless demonstrably ethical and sustainable)

 - CBD (unless the product is regulated and demonstrably ethical and sustainable)